elenachu07/IE-Basketball-App/README.md

-# Basketball Statistics App
+# IE Basketball Statistics and Analysis App

-This project is a Streamlit application designed to display statistics and predictions related to basketball match results.
-It utilizes datasets from the NBA and other basketball leagues to provide insights and analytics.
+This project is a data analysis and machine learning application designed to analyze and predict the performance of the IE University Men's and Women's basketball teams.
+The system uses real IE match data and utilizes datasets from the NBA 2024-2025 to generate predictions.

 ## Project Structure